kenlabs/metaverse-school/docs/contribute/README.md

 ## Grammar, formatting, and style

-Below is a summary of grammatical and style guidance for creating content for NFT School.
+Below is a summary of grammatical and style guidance for creating content for Metaverse School.
 Adhering to the guidelines below helps make content on the site consistent, professional, and easy to uderstand and use.

 ### Grammar and spelling

 #### American English

-For the sake of consistency, NFT School uses American English spelling.
+For the sake of consistency, Metaverse School uses American English spelling.
 Some basic rules for converting other styles of English into American English:

 1. Swap the `s` for a `z` in words like _categorize_ and _pluralize_.
 2. Remove the `u` from words like _color_ and _honor_.